RAKESH-RAKHUNDE2024/Online-Food-EDA-Prediction---Machine-Learning/README.md

 # Project Summary: Online Food Eda & Prediction - Machine Learning

 ## Objective:-
 The Goal Of This Project Is To Analyze And Predict Consumer Behavior Towards Online Food Services Using Machine Learning Techniques.
-By Performing Exploratory Data Analysis (Eda) On The "Onlinefoods" Dataset, We Aim To Derive Insights Related To User Demographics, Preferences, And Feedback, And Use This Information To Build A Predictive Model.
+By Performing Exploratory Data Analysis (EDA) On The "Onlinefoods" Dataset, We Aim To Derive Insights Related To User Demographics, Preferences, And Feedback, And Use This Information To Build A Predictive Model.
 This Model Will Help In Understanding The Factors That Influence Customer Satisfaction And Can Be Used To Predict Future Feedback Based On Different Variables.

 ### Dataset Overview:-
 The Dataset, Named "Onlinefoods", Contains The Following Columns: